(Also known as: Al‑Shabaab Al‑Islaam; Al‑Shabaab al‑Islamiya;

-Division 102 of the Criminal Code provides that for an organisation to be listed as a terrorist organisation, the Attorney‑General must be satisfied on reasonable grounds that the organisation:
+Division 102 of the Criminal Code Act 1995 (Criminal Code) provides that for an organisation to be listed as a terrorist organisation, the Attorney‑General must be satisfied on reasonable grounds that the organisation:

-- is directly or indirectly engaged in, preparing, planning, or assisting in or fostering the doing of a terrorist act (whether or not a terrorist act has occurred or will occur); or
+- is directly or indirectly engaged in, preparing, planning, or assisting in or fostering the doing of a terrorist act; or

-- advocates the doing of a terrorist act (whether or not a terrorist act has occurred or will occur).
+- advocates the doing of a terrorist act.

 Details of the organisation

 Al‑Shabaab, or ‘the youth’, is the name generally applied to the Somali militant group which was formerly the most prominent of the militia groups comprising the militant wing of the Council of Islamic Courts (CIC).
-The Somali Transitional Federal Government (TFG) and Ethiopian forces ousted the CIC in December 2006.
-The TFG has governed Somalia since the withdrawal of Ethiopian forces in January 2009 and in June 2011 unilaterally extended its mandate to govern until August 2012 when elections are scheduled.
+The Somali Transitional Federal Government and Ethiopian forces ousted the CIC in December 2006.

-Al‑Shabaab's objective is the establishment of an Islamic state in Somalia, based on Islamic law and the elimination of foreign ‘infidel’ influence.
-This ‘Islamic Emirate of Somalia', to include Somalia, Somaliland, Puntland, north‑eastern Kenya, the Ogaden region of Ethiopia and Djibouti.
+Al‑Shabaab's primary objective is the establishment of an Islamic state in Somalia based on Islamic law and the elimination of foreign ‘infidel’ influence.
+This ‘Islamic Emirate of Somalia’ would include Somalia, Somaliland, Puntland, north‑eastern Kenya, and the Ogaden region of Ethiopia and Djibouti.
 In pursuit of this objective, al‑Shabaab has waged a violent insurgency and conducted terrorist attacks against the FGS and foreign forces contributing to the African Union Mission in Somalia (AMISOM).

 Leadership and membership

 Al‑Shabaab encompasses a number of elements, ranging from those focused solely on the domestic insurgency in Somalia to elements that support al‑Qa’ida’s global jihadist ideology.
-Estimates of al‑Shabaab fighters vary from 3 000 to as high as 7 000, with most members being ethnic Somalis.
-Al‑Shabaab has long recruited members from Kenya.
-However, a small number of al‑Shabaab fighters are from other countries including the US and Canada.
+Estimates of al‑Shabaab fighters vary from 3 000 to as high as 9 000, with most members being ethnic Somalis.
+Al‑Shabaab has long recruited members from Kenya; however, a small number of al‑Shabaab fighters are from other countries including Australia, the United States and Canada.

-Al‑Shabaab's propaganda has also continued to develop, with the group's media campaign increasing in sophistication.
+Al‑Shabaab's propaganda continues to develop, with the group's media campaign increasing in sophistication.
 Al‑Shabaab maintains various Twitter accounts and has posted increasingly sophisticated videos online.
-Domestically, al‑Shabaab continues to spread its message through Radio al‑Analus.
+Domestically, al‑Shabaab continues to spread its message through Radio al‑Analus in Somalia.